 Based on the same underpinnings as the Air sedan, the Gravity SUV will also borrow its sedan sibling’s powertrains.
 In the most potent of setups, the Gravity will thus yield a whopping 736kW thanks to a large 113kWh battery.
 This is enough to give the sedan as much as 830km of range and a blistering 0 to 100km/h time of 2.5 seconds.
 Since the Gravity will be slightly heavier and less aerodynamic, expect both its range and acceleration to suffer minor penalties compared to those of the more nimble Air sedan.

 Volvo XC40 Recharge

-Volvo’s first all-electric vehicle which was initially scheduled to arrive in late 2020 will instead reach Australia in the first half of 2021.
+Volvo’s first all-electric vehicle which was initially scheduled to arrive in late 2020 will instead reach Australia towards the end of 2022.
 Although Volvo is still coy with pricing, the EV will command a hefty premium over the conventional XC40 models which currently range between AU$47,000 and AU$57,000.
 The most likely starting sticker is just under AU$100,000.